AndieWill510/tinydoor/Options/095-personal-branding-is-another-masking-demand.md

 Autistic and ADHD people may already spend the day performing a version of themselves that other people can tolerate.

 At work.
 In meetings.
 In classrooms.
 On calls.
 In family rooms.
 In group chats.

-Smile here.
+> Smile here

-Explain less there.
+> Explain less there

-Sound confident.
+> Sound confident

-Do not sound too intense.
+> Do not sound too intense

-Make eye contact.
+> Make eye contact

-Do not interrupt.
+> Do not interrupt

-Do not go blank.
+> Do not go blank

-Do not disappear.
+> Do not disappear

 Then personal branding adds a second shift.